College: Arts and Sciences

 Students interested in mathematics as a major generally have an ACT Math score of at least 25, or an SAT Math score of at least 590.
 Students with less preparation are likely to require additional time to complete a major in mathematics.

 Upon acceptance into the college, students may declare mathematics as a major.
 Students should then contact one of the mathematics advisors to map out an appropriate program of courses.
-The Department of Mathematics offers both the Bachelor of Science and the Bachelor of Arts.
+The Department of Mathematics offers a Bachelor of Science degree.

 The department offers six tracks: Theoretical Math, Math for Educators, Financial Math, Biomath, Applied Math and Honors Math.
 Students should discuss their long-term goals with their academic advisor to determine the best mathematics track for them.